AguaClara/humic_acid/TemplateUpdated.md

 end of the reactor.

 ![Equipment](Equipment.JPG)
-Figure 1: standardized sedimentation tank
+Figure 1: The standardized sedimentation tank.

 Four pumps were used to drive the tap water, clay water, humic acid solution and coagulant solution.
 Two turbidimeters were used to measure the turbidity of influent and effluent streams.